maditya01/maditya01/README.md

 - 👋 Hi, I’m @maditya01
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Design Patterns
-- 💞️ I’m looking to collaborate on open source projects related to java
+- 💞️ I’m looking for jobs in Software Development
 - 📫 How to reach me https://www.linkedin.com/in/maditya01/

 <!---